 If a party in the labour supply chain receives the employment status determination, but does not pass it on, they will become the fee-payer and have responsibility for any payments due.

-5. What to do if a worker or fee-payer disagrees with a determination
+5. What do I do if a worker or fee-payer disagrees with a determination?

 If the worker or the deemed employer disagrees with an employment status determination reached, they have the right to appeal and the following steps should be taken:

 - Decide whether to maintain the determination and give reasons why